PEPLabs/GIT-AM-GitHistory/daily-tips.md

 # Daily Tips

-- Don't forgt to take brakes throughout the day to keep yurself sane.
+- Don't forget to take breaks throughout the day to keep yourself sane.